bpoxy/plex-tvdb-alt-orderer/package/README.md

 Options:
   --plex-library TEXT   Your Plex TV show library name.
 Omit to use the
-                        PLEX_LIBRARY environment variable, choose from a list interactively or if your Plex server has a sole TV show library.
+                        ALT_ORDERER_PLEX_LIBRARY environment variable, choose
+                        from a list interactively or if your Plex server has a sole TV show library.
   --plex-password TEXT  Your Plex password.
-Omit to use the PLEX_PASSWORD
+Omit to use the
-                        environment variable or enter interactively.
+                        ALT_ORDERER_PLEX_PASSWORD environment variable or
+                        enter interactively.
   --plex-server TEXT    Your Plex server name (user/password authentication)
                         or URL (token authentication).
-Omit to use the PLEX_SERVER environment variable or enter
+Omit to use the ALT_ORDERER_PLEX_SERVER environment variable or enter
                         interactively.
   --plex-show TEXT      The name of the show in Plex.
 Omit to use the
-                        PLEX_SHOW environment variable or enter interactively.
+                        ALT_ORDERER_PLEX_SHOW environment variable or enter
+                        interactively.
   --plex-token TEXT     Your Plex token.
-Omit to use the PLEX_TOKEN
+Omit to use the
-                        environment variable or enter interactively.
+                        ALT_ORDERER_PLEX_TOKEN environment variable or enter
+                        interactively.
   --plex-user TEXT      Your Plex username.
-Omit to use the PLEX_USER
+Omit to use the
-                        environment variable or enter interactively.
+                        ALT_ORDERER_PLEX_USER environment variable or enter
+                        interactively.
-  --season INTEGER      The season to update (-1 to update the entire
+  --season INTEGER      The season to update (-1 to update the entire series).
-                        series).
-Omit to use the SEASON environment variable or enter interactively.
+                        Omit to use the ALT_ORDERER_SEASON environment
+                        variable or enter interactively.
   --tvdb-order TEXT     The TVDB order name (as specified for API-connected
                         systems).
-Omit to use the TVDB_ORDER environment variable or choose from a list interactively.
+Omit to use the ALT_ORDERER_TVDB_ORDER
+                        environment variable or choose from a list interactively.
   --tvdb-pin TEXT       Your TVDB subscriber PIN.
-Omit to use the TVDB_PIN
+Omit to use the
-                        environment variable or enter interactively.
+                        ALT_ORDERER_TVDB_PIN environment variable or enter
+                        interactively.
   --help                Show this message and exit.
 ```